osamaakb/osamaakb/README.md

 ### Hi there 👋
 My name is Osama, and I'm an experienced Software Engineer with a focus in backend development.
 I excel in building scalable, efficient systems.
-Passionate about learning new things, worki
+With expertise in microservices, database optimization, and modern frameworks like Node.js and TypeScript, I’ve delivered solutions that drive performance and reliability.
+I thrive on solving complex problems, collaborating with teams, and making an impact through innovation and clean code.

 you can follow me on [Medium](https://medium.com/@osamaakb) for some blogs (:
 <!--